-When I think of Sweden's independence, a high standard of living, gender equality, innovation and openness immediately come to mind.
+When I think of Sweden, a high standard of living, gender equality, innovation and openness come to mind.
 This is a country that is at the forefront of many fields, from social and gender equality to technology, innovation and sustainable development.
-This is a country that can offer a truly unique study abroad experience, which will leave you many lessons learned.
+It can offer a truly unique study abroad experience, which will leave you with many lessons learned.
 Most educational programs in France are free, meaning you will need to gather your documents, write letters of motivation and recommendation for the program itself, and when applying for a state scholarship to cover living expenses.

 A scholarship from the French government cannot be combined with other scholarships.
 If a student wins several scholarships, they will have to choose only one.
 The amount of the scholarship you will receive from the French government is set at 700 euros.
 The scholarship to study is awarded for 9 months, the social scholarship is awarded for 10 months and the transfer is made monthly.

 If the study lasts 2 years, there is an extension for an additional year.
 Scholarships in France can be easily found on our platform.
 The possibility of obtaining a scholarship and the size of the scholarship depend on your income level.
 The lower your income, the more likely you are to win the scholarship.
 A full list of educational programs in Italy with scholarships and grants is available on our platform.